morse-simulator/morse/doc/morse/user/hooks.rst

 It consists of two dictionaries indexed by the name of the components:

 - ``component_mw``: Lists which middlewares are bound to the specific component.
 The value of the dictionary is a list.
+The list must consist of at least 2 strings, with the information detailed below:

-The first element of the list is the name of the Middleware, and must be written exactly as the name of the Empty object that represents the Middleware in the scene.
+  - The first element is the name of the Middleware, and must be written exactly as the name of the Empty object that represents the Middleware in the scene.

-  In the case of Yarp and Text, the second item will be the name of the function to be added to the component's action list For Pocolibs, the second item is the type of poster, and the third is the name of the poster.
+  - The second item is the name of the function to be added to the component's action list.
+To determine which function to use, refer to the documentation of the middleware.

+  - The third item is optional.
+It is the path and filename (without file extension) of where the function listed in the second item is defined.
+This is necessary for non generic functions that can be added as extensions to the middleware.

+  - The fourth item is optional.
+It is the name of the port that the middleware should use.
+In the case of sensors, it is the name of the poster that will be created.
+For actuators, it is the name that they will look for to connect.

 - ``component_modifier``: Lists the modifiers affecting each of the components.
   The value of the dictionary is a list, where each element is itself a list